Mann-Grandstaff VA Medical Center

 Please call us at (509) 434-7286 with any questions or inquiries about our health care services.

-Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn Coordinator:
+Transition Care Management (TCM) is the new official title for Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn Coordinator:

 We have appointed a special coordinator to assist you in your transition to VAMC Spokane.
 Please contact Spokane OEF/OIF/OND Program Manager, Monica Gile, RN: (509) 434-7287.